openui/open-ui/research/src/pages/components/popover.research.explainer.md

 1.  **Using traditional DOM tree descendants:** when one popover is a descendant of another popover, these two are "nested".
 2.  **Using the `anchor` attribute:** when a popover has an `anchor` attribute that points to another popover (or descendant of another popover), these two are "nested".
 This allows the `anchor` attribute to be used with the [Anchor Positioning API](https://tabatkins.github.io/specs/css-anchor-position/), transparently defining a clear "nested" relationship between the popovers.
 It is not necessary to use the Anchor Positioning API.
-3.  **Using a [declarative triggering element](#declarative-triggers) (e.g. `popovertoggletarget`):** when a triggering element is contained in a popover, and can therefore trigger another popover, the second popover is "nested" within the first.
+3.  **Using a [declarative triggering element](#declarative-triggers) (i.e. one using the `popovertarget` attribute):** when a triggering element is contained in a popover, and can therefore trigger another popover, the second popover is "nested" within the first.

 Note that because [the popover stack](#the-popover-stack) can only contain `popover=auto` popovers, it is only possible to "nest" popovers within `popover=auto` popovers.